Third-order exceptional surface in a pseudo-Hermitian superconducting circuit: Model

-The considered SC circuit depicted in Fig.~\ref{figure1}(b) consists of three circularly coupled SC cavities (labeled as cavity 1, cavity 2 and cavity 3, respectively).
-When including the losses (or gains) of three SC cavities, the non-Hermitian Hamiltonian of the ternary SC system reads (hereafter assuming $\hbar=1$)
+Consider three SC cavities (labeled as cavity 1, cavity 2 and cavity 3, respectively) coupled to a SC qubit [see Fig.~\ref{figure1}(b)].
+The total Hamiltonian of the proposed SC circuit contains two parts: